Background

 - patients, carers or members of the public.

-The role of a GC chair should be rooted in the cultural norms of an organisation in terms of its identity and the methodological approaches it takes to guideline development.
-The wider legislative and policy framework within which the guideline agency operates is also relevant to the chair’s role.
+The role of a GC Chair should be rooted in the cultural norms of an organisation in terms of its identity and the methodological approaches it takes to guideline development.
+The wider legislative and policy framework within which the guideline agency operates is also relevant to the Chair’s role.
 For example, legislative and policy imperatives to promote equality.
-NICE’s GC chairs are responsible for running independent groups, but knowledge of the methodological and process expectations of NICE is crucial in ensuring the chairs can run a group effectively.
+NICE’s GC Chairs are responsible for running independent groups, but knowledge of the methodological and process expectations of NICE is crucial in ensuring the Chairs can run a group effectively.

 We strongly believe that the underlying philosophy of involving patients and the public in guideline development is important.
 It may well support guidance development organisations when convening such groups, and in chairing them in a facilitative and inclusive manner.